khenriks/mp3fs/INSTALL.md

 Installation Instructions for mp3fs
 ===================================

+Copyright (C) 2017 Norbert Schlia (nschlia@oblivion-software.de)
-This file is copyright (C) 2013-2014 K. Henriksson.
+This file was originally copyright (C) 2013-2014 K. Henriksson.

 It can be distributed under the terms of the GFDL 1.3 or later.
 See README.md for more information.
-FFMPEG support 2017 by Norbert Schllia (nschlia@oblivion-software.de)

 Prerequisites
 -------------